KellyKiiru/2024-Paid-Open-Source-Opportunities/README.md

 7. ## [Linux Foundation Mentorship Programs](https://lfx.linuxfoundation.org/tools/mentorship/)

 This mentorship is aimed at training the next generation of open source developers to build a stronger and more diverse community of skilled developers and engineers.
-The stipend for this program is at least $3000
+The [stipend](https://docs.linuxfoundation.org/lfx/mentorship/mentee-stipends) for this program starts at $3000 - $6600 adjusted according to a countries purchasing power parity(PPP)